 According to a recently posted Wall Street Journal report, the IRS is gearing up to deploy a change to the 2020 tax form that directly affects crypto investors.

-Increased IRS Enforcement on Crypto Taxes
+Increased IRS Crypto Tax Enforcement

-By now, it is no secret that there is an ongoing plan for increased IRS enforcement.
+By now, it is no secret that there is an ongoing plan for increased IRS crypto tax enforcement.
 For context, 2019 was the first time the IRS asked if an individual had participated in buying, selling, or holding digital assets by putting the question on the Schedule 1 form - not necessarily requiring an answer.

 But fast-forward just 1 year later, and the IRS has chosen to highlight the cryptocurrency question on the first page and place it above the fold on the Standard 1040 tax form.